aws-samples/access-analyzer-automated-policy-analysis-blog/README.md

     git clone codecommit://<profile>@my-iam-policy && cd ./my-iam-policy

 > [!CAUTION]
 > This example CloudFormation templates in the following sections should not be used in production.
-They are intended to be use for demonstration purposes only.
+They are intended to be used for demonstration purposes only.

 3. Use the following command to create the CloudFormation template in the local clone of the repository.